-Podcasts, books, (video) blogs and documentaries about minimalism (and its various incarnations) have been a great source of inspiration (and motivation booster) on our journey, and we are happy to share with you a shortlist of documentaries and television shows that have influenced our way of thinking and living over the past 4+ years (in alphabetical order).
+Podcasts, books, (video) blogs and documentaries about minimalism (and its various incarnations) have been a great source of inspiration (and motivation booster) on our journey, and we are happy to share with you a shortlist of documentaries and television shows that have influenced our way of thinking and living since 2016 (in alphabetical order).

 If the clutter in your home causes you unnecessary stress or you are sick of mindless (over-)consumption and the impact it has on us and our beautiful planet, these may give you the final kick in the butt to start your own minimalist journey.